minoa-lang/reference/src/expressions/block-expressions.md

 > };
 > ```

-They can be seen as an anonymout async closures with no arguments, which are immediatally executed.
+They can be seen as an anonymous async closures with no arguments, which are immediatally executed.

 > _Example_
 >